menu

 Clarksburg real estate is some of the most expensive in Missouri, although Clarksburg house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Clarksburg is generally considered to be a blue-collar town.
-35.82% of the Clarksburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Clarksburg is a blue-collar town, with 35.82% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Clarksburg is a city of service providers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Clarksburg who work in food service (11.94%), personal care services (10.45%), and business and financial occupations (7.46%).

 Clarksburg’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Clarksburg is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Clarksburg doesn't have a public transportation system that people use for their commute.

 The population of Clarksburg has one of the lowest overall levels of education in the country: only 0.54% of people over 25 hold a college degree.
 The national average for all municipalities is 21.84%.